abenz1267/nvim-databasehelper/README.md

 | SwitchDatabase              | switch database.
 Autocomplete or select window.                     |
 | ExecuteOnDatabase           | Execute buffer or visual selection on specific database.            |
 | ExecuteOnDatabaseConnection | Execute buffer or visual selection on specific database connection. |

-Simple run ":SwitchDatabaseConnection <database connection or enter for selection>", select the desired database.
-If the database is a Docker container, you'll be prompted for various parameters.